Prioritization - The Efficient Frontier

 Once you have a quantification for value you can overlay anything as an additional lens on selection.
 A popular choice is determining how risky a project is.
 Like value, defining risk is specific to your organization.
 It could be complexity, disruption, third party exposure, market velocity, organizational readiness, or any number of other potential banana skins standing between a proposed project and a successful outcome.
 Like Value these factors are best addressed via an AHP model.

-Once you have a quantifiable risk score joined to value score, you can, as we did in step 3, build simple actionable outcomes again, focused on accelerating obvious winners and pausing riskier proposals, ideally with a challenge to reduce their risk score with better plans.
+Once you have a quantifiable risk score joined to value score, you can, as we did in step 3, build simple actionable outcomes again, focused on accelerating obvious winners and pausing riskier proposals - ideally with a challenge to reduce their risk score with better plans.
 The key here is that accepting risk becomes a conscious choice, with tolerance determined by value.
-Executives hate surprises (unless there is cake) so effective PMOs need to learn to avoid them.
+Executives hate surprises (unless there is cake), so effective PMOs need to learn to avoid them.

 Balancing value for money and risk in a project portfolio